necto-pro/omni-sdk/packages/core/README.md

 ### UI Integration

-The [AI SDK UI](https://ai-sdk.dev/docs/ai-sdk-ui/overview) module provides a set of hooks that help you build chatbots and generative user interfaces.
+The Omni SDK UI module provides a set of hooks that help you build chatbots and generative user interfaces.
 These hooks are framework agnostic, so they can be used in Next.js, React, Svelte, and Vue.

 You need to install the package for your framework, e.g.: